Frequently asked questions

 A trial is a type of research study that aims to understand whether a new treatment or test works better than other approaches that are already being used.

-If you take part in the trial you will need to give a number of blood samples.
+When you took part in the trial, you were asked to give a number of blood samples.
 Giving blood samples is generally safe but there are some possible side effects including:

 If the test detects a cancer signal, you could experience anxiety or distress.
 Like all screening tests, the Galleri test is not perfect and can give a wrong result.
 If the test detects a cancer signal and no cancer is found by the doctor, you may have had further tests that were unnecessary.
 Those further tests can have their own risks, such as radiation from scans, that you should discuss with your doctor before having them.